dasMulli/dasmulli.github.io/content/_posts/2018-01-vstest-sln.md

 background-image: triangular.png
 ---

-THe `dotnet` cli's `test` command can be run on any msbuild project or solution, yet it fails when run on non-test projects and prints errors like:
+The `dotnet` cli's `test` command can be run on any msbuild project or solution, yet it fails when run on non-test projects and prints errors like:

 ```
 No test is available in [SomeApp].dll.
 Make sure test project has a nuget reference of package "Microsoft.NET.Test.Sdk" and framework version settings are appropriate and try again.